clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 Description
 *************

 Telemetry, one of the key features of |CL|, enables developers to observe and proactively address issues in the OS before end users are impacted.

 Telemetrics is a combination word made from:

 * Telemetry, which is sensing and reporting data.
 * Analytics, which is using visualization and statistical inferencing to make sense of the reported data.

-|CL| telemetry reports system-level debug/crash information using specialized probes.
+|CL| telemetry reports system-level debug/crash information using specialized
+probes.
 The probes monitor system tasks such as swupd, kernel oops, machine error checks, and the BIOS error report table for unhandled hardware failures.
-Telemetry enables real-time issue reporting to allow system developers to quickly focus on an issue and monitor corrective actions.
+Telemetry enables real-time issue reporting to allow system developers to focus quickly on an issue and monitor corrective actions.

-|CL| telemetry is fully customizable and can be used during software development for debugging purposes.
+|CL| telemetry is fully customizable and can be used during software
+development for debugging purposes.
 You can use the libtelemetry library in your code to create custom telemetry records.
-You can also use the telem-record-gen utility in script files for light touch record creation where instrumenting code files doesn't make sense.
+You can also use the telem-record-gen utility in script files for light-touch record creation where instrumenting code files doesn't make sense.

 The |CL| telemetrics solution is an **opt-in** choice on the client side.
 By default, the telemetry client is disabled until you choose to enable it.
 Enabling the client is covered in this guide.

 Architecture
 ============

 |CL| telemetry has two fundamental components, which are shown in figure 1:

-* Client: generates and delivers records to the backend server via the network
+* Client: generates and delivers records to the backend server via the network.

 * Backend: receives records sent from the client and displays the cumulative content through a specialized web interface.

 .. figure:: figures/telemetry-e2e.png
    :alt: Figure 1, Telemetry Architecture

    Figure 1: :guilabel:`|CL| Telemetry Architecture`

 The telemetry client provides the front end of the telemetrics solution and includes the following components:

-* telemprobd, a daemon that receives and prepares telemetry records from probes and spools them to disk.
+* telemprobd, which is a daemon that receives and prepares telemetry records from probes and spools them to disk.
-* telempostd, a daemon that manages spooled telemetry records and delivers these records according to configurable settings.
+* telempostd, which is a daemon that manages spooled telemetry records and delivers these records according to configurable settings.
-* probes, that collect specific types of data from the operating system.
+* probes, which collect specific types of data from the operating system.
-* libtelemetry, the API that telemetrics probes use to create records.
+* libtelemetry, which is the API that telemetrics probes use to create records.

 The telemetry backend provides the server-side component of the telemetrics solution and consists of:

 * Nginx web server.
 * Two Flask apps:

-  * Collector, an ingestion web app for records received from client probes.
+  * Collector, which is an ingestion web app for records received from client probes.
-  * TelemetryUI, a web app that exposes different views to visualize the telemetry data.
+  * TelemetryUI, which is a web app that exposes different views to visualize the telemetry data.
 * PostgreSQL as the underlying database server.

 .. note::

    The default telemetry backend server is hosted by the Intel |CL| development team and is not viewable outside the Intel firewall.
 To collect your own records, you must set up your own telemetry backend server.

 How To Use
 **********

 From a workflow perspective, the |CL| telemetrics system is straightforward.
-On the client side, the main decisions after installation and enabling telemetry concern what to do with the record data generated by the probes.
+On the client side, the main decisions after installation and enabling telemetry involve what to do with the record data generated by the probes.
 You can send the data to the default or a custom backend server, keep the data local to the system, or both.
 The backend server has a more complex setup, but once it's running, it is simple to use and configure.

-This section walks through some of the possible scenarios for configuring the |CL| telemetrics system, and suggests which make sense according to your needs.
+This section describes some of the possible scenarios for configuring the |CL| telemetrics system, and suggests which ones make sense according to your needs.

 Scenarios
 =========
 #.
-Enable telemetry
+Enable telemetry:

    Before probes can generate records, the telemetry client daemons must be enabled.
 You can configure the client before enabling by creating a custom :file:`telemetrics.conf` file that you place in the :file:`/etc/telemetrics` directory.
 If you choose to use the default settings, records will be sent to the telemetrics backend server managed by the |CL| development team at Intel.

 #.
-Save record data locally
+Save record data locally:

    You can configure the telemetry client to save records locally.
 This is convenient when you want instant feedback during a development cycle, or to track system issues if you believe there is a machine specific problem.
-The client can be set to not send records at all, or to both keep the records locally and send to the backend server.
+The client can be set not to send records at all, or to both keep the records locally and send to the backend server.

 #.
-Set up a server to collect data
+Set up a server to collect data:

    Whether you are managing a network of |CL| systems or you don't want to send records to the default telemetry server, you can set up a backend server to collect your records.
-The backend server can be installed on any Linux system and will give you the same dashboard as the default server.
+The backend server can be installed on any Linux system and provides the same dashboard as the default server.

 #.
-Instrument your code with the libtelemetry API
+Instrument your code with the libtelemetry API:

    The ``telemetrics`` bundle includes the libtelemetry C library, which exposes an API used by the telemprobd and telempostd daemons.
 You can use these in your applications as well.
 The API documentation is found in the :file:`telemetry.h` file in `Telemetrics client`_ repository.

 Examples